-NRS 202.285 is the Nevada gun law that prohibits maliciously firing a gun into a building or vehicle.
+NRS § 202.285 is the Nevada gun law that prohibits willfully and maliciously firing a gun into a building or vehicle.

-Discharging a firearm at an occupied building or vehicle is a category B felony carrying one to 10 years in prison and/or up to $5,000.
-But if the building or vehicle was abandoned, then shooting a gun at it is a misdemeanor carrying up to six months in jail and/or up to $1,000.
+Discharging a firearm at an occupied building or vehicle is a category B felony carrying one to 10 years in Nevada State Prison and/or up to $5,000.
+Though if the structure or vehicle was abandoned, then shooting a gun at it is a misdemeanor carrying up to six months in jail and/or up to $1,000.

 The statute in its entirety reads:

 NRS 202.285.
-1. A person maliciously discharges a firearm at or into any house, room, apartment, tenement, shop, warehouse, store, mill, barn, stable, outhouse or other building, tent, vessel, aircraft, vehicle, vehicle trailer, semitrailer or house trailer, railroad locomotive, car or tender:
+1. A person who willfully and maliciously discharges a firearm at or into any house, room, apartment, tenement, shop, warehouse, store, mill, barn, stable, outhouse or other building, tent, vessel, aircraft, vehicle, vehicle trailer, semitrailer or house trailer, railroad locomotive, car or tender:

 (a) If it has been abandoned, is guilty of a misdemeanor unless a greater penalty is provided in NRS 202.287.